Connecticut Southern Railroad: History

 The Connecticut Southern Railroad began operations on September 22, 1996, following the purchase of several Conrail routes in Connecticut and Massachusetts by RailTex, the CSO's initial parent.
 CSO purchased or leased trackage in East Hartford, Manchester, and East Windsor, along with a pair of branch lines to Suffield and Windsor Locks.
 To connect with Conrail trains, the Connecticut Southern paid for trackage rights over both the New Haven–Springfield Line, owned and operated by Amtrak, and portions of Conrail's remaining trackage in Connecticut and Massachusetts.

 Operations started with locomotives leased from Conrail, until the Connecticut Southern was able to acquire locomotives of its own.
 Conrail served as a partner of Connecticut Southern, supporting the company in working with customers, and in turn benefiting from increased customer satisfaction and carloads produced by the new shortline railroad.

 In 1998, the company was reported to still use a caboose on trains.
 To access the yard in West Springfield, CSO trains need to enter the yard with a reverse move.
 For safety, a caboose was used to allow a crew member to watch the rear of the train during the reverse movement.
 Conrail's New England assets were absorbed by CSX Transportation in 1999, which became CSO's new connection in West Springfield and New Haven.
 Connecticut Southern was subsequently acquired by RailAmerica in 2000.
 Before the Great Recession, CSO peaked at 26,000 carloads per year.

 In 2009, the Connecticut Department of Transportation filed a $7,775,000 TIGER grant application which included bridge work and track improvements for the entirety of the Connecticut Southern's trackage.
 In 2012, the railroad opened a new $1.4 million headquarters in Hartford, moving from a previously rented space in East Hartford.
-The project included a 10,500 square foot indoor facility for repairing locomotives and railcars, as well as 3,500 square feet of office space.
+The project included a 10500 sqft indoor facility for repairing locomotives and railcars, as well as 3500 sqft of office space.
 Genesee & Wyoming acquired the railroad as part of its acquisition of RailAmerica in 2012.

 Genesee & Wyoming subsequently purchased the Providence and Worcester Railroad in November 2016, which connects with the Connecticut Southern, bringing both railroads under the same parent company.
 The State of Connecticut began Hartford Line commuter rail service in June 2018.
 This significantly expanded passenger train service on the New Haven–Springfield Line, but CSO's freight service was also taken into account during the project.
 Despite shifting freight operations to nocturnal hours, conflicts with Amtrak's maintenance of way operations have had a negative impact on freight traffic by causing delays.

+Connecticut Southern assumed operations of the remainder of the Armory Branch from former interchange partner Central New England Railroad effective January 1, 2026.